video icon

 Nashville Bicycle Accident Lawyer

-If you’ve been injured in a bicycle accident in Nashville, Attorney Adam Selvidge at Selvidge Injury Law is ready to help maximize your financial recovery while you focus on your physical recovery.
-Call our car accident lawyers in Nashville today at (615) 864-0343 so we can begin prompt action on your claim.
+If you’ve been injured in a bicycle accident, Nashville personal injury lawyer, Adam Selvidge, at Selvidge Injury Law is ready to help maximize your financial recovery while you focus on your physical recovery.
+Call our proven car accident lawyers in Nashville today at (615) 864-0343 so we can begin prompt action on your claim.

 Why Choose Us for Your Bicycle Accident Attorneys in Nashville?